Nordstrom/nifi_terraform_generator/README.md

 PS :- Since these commands are getting generated dynamically through nifi api calls, it is mandatory to have the connectivity from the source machine to nifi cluster.
 Also make sure you generate curl commands after each change you make on the nifi flow, to get the latest version number updated in curl commands.

 ## How to do monitoring
 Monitoring is limited to displaying the count of messages in process.
 This is to aid any change in nifi flow.
 To avoid data loss we should make sure that there is no ongoing messages before making any change on nifi flow.
+### Curl commands generator config for monitoring
+* monitor - a flag to control the monitoring of messages.
+T for enabling and F disabling monitoring
+* monitor_process_groups - the comma separated process group names which needs to be monitored.
+The count of messages present on the connectors between processors will be shown in monitoring.
+To avoid data loss we should wait till all the messages in the connectors get processed, before doing any modification in the flow.
+A sample entry - PGP_B65B7Q_Read_Kafka_And_Write2Folder,PGP_H76388_GenerateFile_And_Write2Kafka

+### Execution Steps
 - Step 1 : Identify the name of the process groups which needs to monitored.
 - Step 2 : Create a configuration file and make the configuration entries mentioned under the section 'Curl commands generator config for monitoring'
 - Step 3 : As explained in the section 'Project setup', generate the file nifi_terraform_generator-1.1-jar-with-dependencies.jar